sahsagar-google/oracle-toolkit/docs/user-guide.md

 ]
 ```

-### ASM disk groups configuration
+### ASM disk group configuration

-In the ASM disk groups configuration, specify the disk group names, the disk
+In the ASM disk group configuration, specify the disk group names, the disk
 names, and the associated block devices (the actual devices, not partitions) in a
 valid JSON format.